KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/README.md

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##
 {% hint style='danger' %}
-If you are using CodeSandbox, please skip to [CloudSandbox instructions](#cloud-ide) below.
+If you are using CodeSandbox, please skip to [CodeSandbox instructions](#cloud-ide) below.
 {% endhint %}

 <!-- trick markdown to give me a little space between these two sections of text -->